What Is Carfentanil or Carfentanyl?

 Carfentanil is a powerful analog of the synthetic opioid, fentanyl.
-Now, considering that fentanyl is 100 times more potent than morphine, which makes Carfentanil is 100 times more powerful than fentanyl.
-Meaning, Carfentanil is 10,000 times more potent than morphine.
+Now, considering that fentanyl is 100 times more potent than morphine, that means Carfentanil is 100 times more powerful than fentanyl.
+Therefore, Carfentanil is 10,000 times more potent than morphine.
 This drug was first synthesized in 1974 by Janssen Pharmaceutica.
 Since then, the drug toxicity levels have been compared to nerve gas and used by terrorist groups as a potentially lethal weapon.
-The medication is typically found in veterinary clinics for sedation use in enormous animals, such as elephants.
-This drug is so deadly, that when professional handle it, they need to use protective gear, so they don’t absorb it through their skin or breath it in the air.
+Typically veterinary clinics have this medication for sedation use in enormous animals, such as elephants.
+This drug is so deadly, that when professionals handle it, they need to use protective gear, so they don’t absorb it through their skin or breath it in the air.

 Carfentanil and Heroin Addiction

 It is essential to understand that even those who have a very high tolerance for opioid drugs, a tiny dose of carfentanil, even the size of a grain of sand, can lead to a lethal overdose.
-For this reason, Carfentanil has been found in heroin and cocaine sold all over the US.
-It is believed that drug dealers try to increase the potency of their drugs by lacing their products with fentanyl and carfentanyl, which has greatly increased the number of overdose deaths in the last few years.
+As a result, Carfentanil is found in heroin and cocaine sold all over the US.
+Many believe that drug dealers try to increase the potency of their drugs by lacing their products with fentanyl and carfentanyl, which has greatly increased the number of overdose deaths in the last few years.

 Carfentanil, Gray Death, Pink, U-47700, U4, and W-18